 Nine tips to help restore healthy sleep

 Chronic insomnia is one of the most common problems of modern man.
-According to neurologist and WHO expert Yuri Flomin, it affects from 25 to 50% of the adult population.
+According to neurologist and WHO expert Yuri Flomin, it affects 25 to 50% of the adult population.
 Constant lack of sleep not only worsens well-being, but also shortens life expectancy.
 To restore healthy rest to the body, the doctor advises to follow sleep hygiene - simple but effective rules that help you fall asleep easier and wake up refreshed.

 Yuriy Flomin emphasizes: sleep hygiene is not only about comfort, but also about the stability and consistency of the regime.
 Even small things, such as the time of falling asleep, lighting, or temperature in the room, matter.